Twin Peaks: Fire Walk with Me: The Last Seven Days of Laura Palmer

 Bob's rival MIKE confronts Leland in front of Laura.
 After MIKE brandishes Teresa's ring, Leland recalls killing Teresa, an underage prostitute who resembles Laura.
 Teresa once recruited Laura to have sex with Leland, but he backed out after seeing Laura.
 (Note: After Teresa's death, Ronette Pulaski tells Laura that Teresa was trying to blackmail someone and wanted to learn more about Laura's father.
 It is implied that Leland killed Teresa to stop this scheme.
 Two deleted scenes show Teresa inquiring about Laura's father and giving Leland a phone call.
 Although the film does not state what Teresa tells Leland, he is visibly disturbed and upset on the other end.)
 MIKE tries to tell Laura that Leland is Bob, but Leland causes a din that mostly drowns out MIKE's words.
-That night, Jacques dispatches Bobby and Laura to pick up some cocaine, but it is actually a sting operation.
-Bobby kills the policeman responsible.
-(Note: A deleted scene reveals that the package of white powder the policeman was carrying was actually baby laxative.)
+That night, Jacques dispatches Bobby and Laura to pick up some cocaine.
+In the woods they meet a man, Deputy Cliff Howard from Deer Meadow.
+The deputy takes out a gun and Bobby shoots him.
+(Note: A deleted scene reveals that the package of white powder the deputy was carrying was actually baby laxative.)

 At night, Leland hands his wife Sarah a spiked drink.
 She hesitates, but finishes the drink at Leland's urging.
 While Sarah dreams of a pale horse, (Note: In episode 14 of the TV series, Bob drugs Sarah again to set up the murder of Maddy Ferguson, and Sarah has a similar vision.)
 Bob rapes Laura, and his face turns into Leland's.
 The next day, a distressed Laura can barely think.
 She has a vision in which an angel disappears.
 She breaks up with James, and Bobby realizes she only dated him for cocaine.

 Jacques summons Laura to his cabin for a sex party with Leo Johnson and another underage prostitute, Ronette Pulaski.
 Jacques rapes Laura.
 Leland arrives and knocks Jacques unconscious while Leo flees the cabin, then drags the girls to an abandoned train car.
 Laura watches her captor's face flicker between Leland and Bob.
 Bob says that he wants to possess her.
 Leland shows her the diary pages he tore out and says, "I always thought you knew it was me."
 A guardian angel helps Ronette escape, while MIKE tosses Laura Teresa's ring.
 Laura puts on Teresa's ring, distressing Leland.
 Leland/Bob kills her and throws her body into the river.